turbot/steampipe-plugin-kubernetes/docs/tables/{custom_resource_name.group_name}.md

                       type: object
                       additionalProperties:
                         type: string
-                subject:
-                  description: Full X509 name specification (https://golang.org/pkg/crypto/x509/pkix/#Name).
-                  type: object
-                  properties:
-                    countries:
-                      description: Countries to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                    localities:
-                      description: Cities to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                    organizationalUnits:
-                      description: Organizational Units to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                    organizations:
-                      description: Organizations to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                    postalCodes:
-                      description: Postal codes to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                    provinces:
-                      description: State/Provinces to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                    serialNumber:
-                      description: Serial number to be used on the Certificate.
-                      type: string
-                    streetAddresses:
-                      description: Street addresses to be used on the Certificate.
-                      type: array
-                      items:
-                        type: string
-                uris:
-                  description: URIs is a list of URI subjectAltNames to be set on the Certificate.
-                  type: array
-                  items:
-                    type: string
                 usages:
                   description: Usages is the set of x509 usages that are requested for the certificate.
 Defaults to `digital signature` and `key encipherment` if not specified.
                   type: array